-- I{f} the maximum forward current (up to 1 amp) - Ifm maximum peak forward current (up to 5 amps, repetitive) - Ifs maximum peak surge current (up to 35 amps, non-repetitive)
+- I_f the maximum forward current (up to 1 amp) - Ifm maximum peak forward current (up to 5 amps, repetitive) - Ifs maximum peak surge current (up to 35 amps, non-repetitive)

 Reverse bias will affect diodes in a different manner.
 Figure 9 illustrates the point.
 As the reverse bias or voltage is increased, there will be a very small reverse current (anode to cathode).
 It will be in the range of 1 milliamp for a germanium (Ge) diode and 1 microampere for silicon (Si) diode.
-As the reverse voltage is gradually increased, the reverse current will stay at a constant low level until the junction breakdown voltage VB is reached.
+As the reverse voltage is gradually increased, the reverse current will stay at a constant low level until the junction breakdown voltage V_B is reached.
 At that point, the junction will cease to exist and the diode will conduct.
 As you can see in Figure 9, the current flow will be massive.
 Reverse current flow is so heavy that it is called avalanche conduction.
-When the diode is operated in the avalanche breakdown.
+When the diode is operated in the avalanche region, current flow becomes independent of voltage, and that point is called avalanche breakdown.
 Due to the massive electron flow, normal PN junction diodes are destroyed when operated in this manner.